liamcottle/atlas-for-rust/README.md

     - Current player count
     - How long since last wipe
 - Send and Receive realtime Team Chat messages
+- Search items for sale in Vending Machines across the map
 - Supports "Pairing" with Rust Servers from the in game menu
 - Supports adding Rust servers manually without using the in game pairing menu
     - Useful if you run your own server and have access to server files